CincyPowerShell/June_Psug/PITCHME.md

 - Operational Validation/Infrastructure Testing |
 - Integration Tests |
 - Testing an API? |
-- Anything that can be tested programmatically |
+- Anything that can be accessed programmatically |

 ---